Jesterhearts/hop-hash/README.md

 infinite resize loop and out-of-memory errors in the face of pathological hash inputs.
 The odds of this overflow being used with a decent hash function are effectively zero.

+## Limitations

+- **Hash Function Dependency**: Performance is highly dependent on the quality of the hash function.
+  A poor hash function can lead to increased collisions and degrade performance.
+That being said, this table design is more resilient to poor hash functions than many other designs.
+- **Memory Usage**: The table's capacity grows in powers of two and is not optimized for very small data sets due to a minimum reservation size (a minimum of 272 entries for 16-way, 144 for 8-way).
+- **Key Constraints**: The `Eq` and `Hash` implementations for keys must be consistent.

 ## Implementation Notes & Quirks
 Some non-obvious micro-optimizations are used to improve performance: